 Correspondence and Submission of Manuscripts

-Papers and accompanying forms should be submitted to:
+Papers and accompanying forms (a warrant from the institution and, if available, an expert’s report) should be submitted to:

 The Managing Editor, Mendeleev Communications,